 The Board of Directors has granted the Committee the authority herein provided.
-The Committee has been, and shall be, granted unrestricted access to all information and all employees have been, and shall be, directed to cooperate as requested by members of the Committee.
+In discharging its duties under this Charter, the Committee may investigate any matter brought to its attention and will have access to all books, records, facilities and personnel, may conduct meetings or interview any officer or employee, the Company's legal counsel, external auditors and consultants and may invite any such persons to attend any part of any meeting of the Committee.
 The Committee has the authority to retain, at the Company's expense, persons having special competencies (including, without limitation, legal, accounting, compensation or other consultants and experts) to assist the Committee in fulfilling its responsibilities.
 The Committee has the sole authority to terminate the Committee's engagement of its experts and to approve the fees and other terms of retention of such experts.
+The Committee has the authority to communicate directly with external auditors, and any internal auditors.